 However, the whole area of Venice has a lot to offer.
-And beaches surely are one of its greatest strength.
+And beaches surely are one of its greatest strengths.
 Moreover, if we consider the whole so-called metropolitan area of Venice, the offering of its beaches has no limits.

-Free beaches, WWF natural reserves and EU Sites of Community Importance, family beaches, jet set beaches, dog beaches, 5-stars camping sites, the world’s longest shopping street and the best-managed night-life destination in Italy, the once-tallest in the world water slide, and so much more.
+Free beaches, WWF natural reserves and EU Sites of Community Importance, family beaches, jet-set beaches, dog beaches, 5-stars camping sites, the world’s longest shopping street and the best-managed night-life destination in Italy, the once-tallest in the world water slide, and so much more.

 To be fair, while many people who come to Venice ignore that there are just so many beaches nearby, they definitely are very well known by vacationers:

 Venice and Cavallino-Treporti, Jesolo, San Michele al Tagliamento and Caorle are respectively the 3rd, 6th, 7th, 8th and 9th most visited places in Italy!

 And that’s for a good reason: everywhere on the coast, the beaches and the sea are very clean and safe.

 A number of beaches are also awarded, year after year, the “Blue Flag”, an international award that requires meeting and maintaining a series of stringent environmental, educational, safety, and accessibility criteria: Jesolo, Cavallino Treporti, San Michele al Tagliamento, Lido di Venezia, Eraclea, Sottomarina, Brussa, Duna Verde, Levante, Ponente, Porto Santa Margherita.

 As you can see, an article on beaches in Venice is necessary to guide you through the many possibilities.